couchbase/couchbase-lite-ios/README.md

 ## Development Status ##

-TouchDB 1.0 was released on November 5, 2012.
+TouchDB 1.0.1 was released on January 15, 2013.

-In general, the "stable" branch represents the latest stable release, while the "master" branch has the latest commits and may not be stable.
+In general, the "stable" branch represents the latest stable release, while the "master" branch has the latest commits and may not be solid.
+Any other branches are probably experimental.

 ## Downloading TouchDB ##

-* [Stable builds][16] (releases, betas and candidates)
+* [Latest stable build][20].
 * [Latest revisions][19] (built hourly after any commits.
+Each archive is timestamped.
 May not be stable; use at your own risk.)

 ## Building TouchDB ##

 ### On a Mac ###

-(You might prefer to just [download][16] the latest stable release.
+(You might prefer to just [download][20] the latest stable release.
 But if you want to build it yourself...)

 For full details see the [wiki page][7].
 The basic steps are: